Ynysymaengwyn

 Ynysymaengwyn was a gentry house in the parish of Tywyn, Gwynedd (formerly Merioneth), situated near the left bank of the River Dysynni.
 The name means 'the white stone island'.

 Early history

-It was in the commote of Ystumanner or Ystum Anner that Gruffydd ap Gwenwynwyn did homage and swore fealty to Llywelyn ap Gruffudd on 12 December 1263.
+It was in the commote of Ystumanner or Ystum Anner that Gruffudd ap Gwenwynwyn did homage and swore fealty to Llywelyn ap Gruffudd on 12 December 1263.
 In return he was made a vassal lord and the lands taken from him about six years earlier were restored to him.
 The commote was in the cantref of Meirionnydd.